facebookresearch/FAMBench/docs/getting_started.md

 python ../fb5logging/result_summarizer.py -f results
 ```

 See and/or run proxyworkloads/benchmarks/run_all.sh for a runnable example.
+Please note that to run it, your current dir must be at proxyworkloads/benchmarks.